core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 that increments the ".sid" file version number.
 If there was no version number in the previous version of the ".sid" file, 0 is assumed as the version number of the old version of the ".sid" file and the version number is 1 for the new ".sid" file.
-Apart from that, changes of SID files can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.
-Already existing items in the SID file should not be given new SIDs.
+Apart from that, changes of ".sid" files can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.
+Already existing items in the ".sid" file should not be given new SIDs.

 Note that ".sid" file versions are specific to a YANG module revision.
 For each new YANG module or each new revision of an existing YANG module, the version